lingtalfi/Light_PlanetInstaller/personal/mydoc/pages/conception-notes.md

             - f: if set, forces the reimporting of the planet, even if it's already in your app
             - test-build-dir: if set, the import command will stop after creating the build dir.
 In other words, nothing will be actually imported, but you will not only have the [concrete import map](https://github.com/lingtalfi/Light_PlanetInstaller/blob/master/doc/pages/conception-notes.md#import-map) created, but also the **build dir**.
 See the [import algorithm](https://github.com/lingtalfi/Light_PlanetInstaller/blob/master/doc/pages/conception-notes.md#import-algorithm) section for more info about the **build dir**.
+            - sort-cim: if set, the display of the [concrete import map](https://github.com/lingtalfi/Light_PlanetInstaller/blob/master/doc/pages/conception-notes.md#import-map) will be sorted alphabetically (instead of children first parents last).
         - aliases:
             - import